hayleyrbrooks/VNI/analysis/vniSummary.md

     - The best model includes linear expectations and cumulative earnings (not level tracking).
 It looks like people are not significantly adjusting their expectations (as in Khaw (2017) where people adjust after hundreds of trials).
 If it is the case that people are not adjusting their expectations, are they not adjusting their reference point?

 - Relative earnings??
-    - There is a sign that there is something happening at the third level but the effect is happening across several regressors (earnings, trial, earnings x outcome, and possibly trial x outcome).
-It is not a nicely itemized effect like shift and past outcome effects and this effect could be happening as a result of the first level (past outcome).
+    - There is a sign that there is something happening at the third level but the effect is happening across several regressors (earnings, expectations, earnings x outcome, and possibly expectations x outcome).
+It is not a nicely itemized effect like shift amount and past outcome effects and this effect could be happening as a result of the first level (past outcome).
 While it seems like one thing is happening, previous outcome effect changes based on how you're doing relative to expectations but it is so spread out across the variables that it makes the model with everything in it (the model including trial * poc) challenging.
 We could create a variable that captures the difference between earnings and expected earnings but the issue here is that we have to estimate the weighting.
     -   We created a relative earnings variable (earnings - expectation) and put that variable in a model with past outcome, shift and expectations (we need to include expectations again because we don't really know the best way to account for the weighting of earnings and expectations in the relative earnings variable).
 There is no significant effect of relative earnings or interaction between earnings and outcomes in this model.

 All three timescales (simultaneously):